MohamedSSalah1/multimodal-time-series/README.md

 Reproducible pipeline for downloading, preprocessing, and validating multimodal time-series datasets (HAR, EEG, ECG) in preparation for downstream self-supervised learning workflows.

-Built as part of a technical assessment for the Research Assistant in Biomedical Data Integration role at Imperial College London (UK Dementia Research Institute).

 ---

 ## Environment Setup